Services

 We also help with practical operational security: reviewing third-party app permissions on Shopify stores, auditing WordPress plugin security, evaluating SaaS tools before they get access to customer data.

-We do not run red team exercises or penetration testing in-house, but we work with trusted specialist firms for clients who need that level of assurance and can make the right referrals.
+We also help teams prepare before anything happens: incident playbooks, tested backups, credential revocation procedures, and breach communication plans.
+We do not run penetration tests in-house, but we work with trusted specialist firms and can make the right referrals.

 What you get